dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 2 Hopkins.md

 and $f: G \to i^* \Gamma$ is an isomorphism given by regarding $\Gamma$ as a formal group over $G/\mathrm m$.
 > Should this be $p^*$...?

 We can make this into a category, which we'll call $\mathrm{Deform}_\Gamma (B)$.
 This is a codiscrete groupoid, so there is at most one map between any two objects.
-So there are is at most one isomorphisms between any two deformations.
+This means there is at most one isomorphisms between any two deformations.
 So if two formal groups $G, G'$ induce the same homomorphism mod $\mathrm m$, then they are actually the same!

 We immediately replace it its $\pi_0$, which yields the set of isomorphism classes of its objects.